mokuda2/senioryearreflection/_posts/2023-02-02-Triangles.md

 "I've been happy with this relationship too.
 It's a million miles better than the last relationship I had.
 And I still want to be friends.
 I know that a lot of people say that kind of stuff, but I absolutely mean it.
 But if you don't want to see me anymore, it'll hurt, but I'll respect it."

 "I do want to be friends.
 I don't want to ghost you.
 But the thing is, I've told people in the past that I want to be friends with them, but sometimes that kind of thing takes up so much time, especially when my goal is to find a long-term relationship—which takes up so much time anyway.
-Sam—the guy I thought I'd get serious with—he and I have decided to stay friends.
+Sam and I have decided to stay friends.
 He and I will occasionally text each other, and we sometimes meet in person, but that's about it.
 With Mason, I thought he'd be a really good friend and a good influence on me.
 But after I told him that I didn't feel for him, he and I haven't texted each other for a couple months now.
 It's kind of sad.
-And Kent—my first heartbreak—he told me that he'd be down to be friends.
+And Kent, he told me that he'd be down to be friends.
 But I didn't feel like he reciprocated, and it hurt.
 So I'm just saying from past experience that I don't know what it would be like if we were to just be friends.
 I hang out with Gyuna a lot, and she really likes you, and we've hung out together a few times.
 So I could see it working out."

 "I like Gyuna too."